Your guide to Southern Arizona's essential experiences.

 Bordering Tucson on the east and west, where the saguaro cactus reigns supreme, sometimes towering to heights of 50 feet.
 The park has something to offer year-round, but late February and March, the wildflowers are in bloom creating a colorful desert show.

-IF YOU LIKE THIS: Reid Park Zoo, Organ Pipe Cactus National Monument.
+IF YOU LIKE THIS TRY: Sabino Canyon, Organ Pipe Cactus National Monument.

 Arizona-Sonora Desert Museum